What to Know Before You Accept a Home Insurance Check

 Secured with SHA-256 Encryption

 Depending on the amount of the damage, the insurer may pay you directly or include your lender as an additional payee on the check (if you have a mortgage on your home).
-If you find your home insurance check has both you and your lender listed as a payee, contact your lender right away, and ask how to go about getting the claim check endorsement from them.
+If you find your home insurance check has both you and your lender listed as a payee, contact your lender right away, and ask how to go about getting the initial claim check endorsement from them.

 The home insurance claims process for each lender can be confusing, requiring documents that your contractor must fill out (W-9, repair affidavits, lien waivers) and depending on the amount of your check, your lender may hold the funds in a restricted escrow, issuing payment to your contractor only upon completion of the work.
 This is all done to protect the lender’s financial interest in the property.